Healthy Homes Assessment Linden

 What We Do

-As building inspectors, we deal with all the elements of specialist house examinations.
-We’re here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors we are experts in all aspects of expert home examinations.
+We are there to ensure that you make the correct choice when it comes to buying your next home.

-We are serious about your investment We will conduct comprehensive examinations to ensure you don’t get any unexpected or expensive expenses, which means you can relax and focus on the enjoyable aspects of purchasing or owning a house.
+We are serious about your investment We conduct comprehensive examinations to make sure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun aspects of buying or owning a home.

-We specialise in a variety of solutions to ensure that you are completely updated on the condition of any property you may be looking to purchase or sell in addition to other solutions.
+We specialise in a range of services to ensure you are fully updated on the condition of any property you could be thinking of buying or selling and also other services.

-We have a systematic approach to your inspection of your home as well as the latest technology in software that incorporates digital images into your reports, you can actually see any issues that may be found.
-Thanks to our detailed reporting it’s easy to understand why we receive so many referrals from clients our service to family members and acquaintances.
+With our systemised method of conducting your home inspection as well as the latest technology in software including digital photos imbedded into the Report, you are able to actually see any issues that could be identified.
+Through our comprehensive reporting it’s no wonder we receive so many referrals from clients our services to their family and acquaintances.

 Have Peace of Mind - Get in Touch